andrewufrank/dainoSite/index.md

 Relies on `git` for version management and Debian Linux.

 ## Example site
+The example site [shown here](daino.gerastree.at) contains more information how to build a site with `daino`.

-`Daino` can be installed from hackage or downloaded or cloned  from `git clone git@github.com:andrewufrank/daino.git` and installed with `cabal install` or `stack install`^[Initial compilation and linking brings in a large number of packages, e.g. Pandoc, and may take a while; on a typically AMD computer 30..60 Minutes, on a ARM64 (e.g. RaspberryPi4) twice as long for the initial installation.].
+`Daino` can be installed from hackage or downloaded or cloned  from `git clone https://github.com/andrewufrank/daino.git` and installed with `cabal install` or `stack install`^[Initial compilation and linking brings in a large number of packages, e.g. Pandoc, and may take a while; on a typically AMD computer 30..60 Minutes, on a ARM64 (e.g. RaspberryPi4) twice as long for the initial installation.].

-The example site [shown here](daino.gerastree.at) can be downloaded or cloned   from [github](git clone git@github.com:andrewufrank/dainoSite).
+The example site can be downloaded or cloned   from `github` with `git clone https://github.com/andrewufrank/dainoSite.git`.
+In the `settings3.yaml` file replace `/home/frank/dainoTest_1_5_2` three times with the path to the directory which contains the test site.

 To run the test site, start daino in it with  `daino -qs`  and render the result in a browser by opening `localhost:3000`.
-The web pages written in markdown can be edited and the server restarted to update the site.
+The web pages written in markdown can be edited and the server restarted to update the site.^[Producing the pdf files as well with `daino -s` may produce some messages pointing to the latex logs; can usually be ignored.]

 ## Running your own site
-Copying the folder `dough` to a suitable directory and edit the `settinsNN.yaml`^[Currently `settings3.yaml`] file found there is enough to start your own site with running `daini -qs` in this directory.
+Copying the the test site to a suitable directory and edit the `settinsNN.yaml`^[Currently `settings3.yaml`] file found there is enough to start your own site with running `daino -qs` in this directory.

+Delete the `.git` directory in the copy and restart git with `git init` to obtain version management for your site.

 # More information:

-The following pages explain the rationale for "yet another static site generator" and show with examples how it can be used.
+The ReadMe in the test site  explain the rationale for "yet another static site generator" and show with examples how it can be used.
+The Blog directory contains useful test pages to check processing.